top of page

 Greene described his starting and accelerating from starting blocks as a combination of explosiveness and control, saying, "sweep the ground with your arms during block clearance, then pump arms very strong keeping them at 90 degrees, relax the upper part of your body, hands are open and come down like you’re slamming a hammer.
 You want things going straight, using less energy and less time, avoiding side to side."
 Greene also says, "in the drive phase use as much power as possible while using as little energy as possible, controlling your breathing and feeling your way through it."
 In addition, Greene referred to “the body position and angles that allow you to access the power in your glutes."

 The word "patience" is very appropriate as it relates to realizing that executing the start and initial acceleration adequately puts the athlete in position to maximize the effectiveness of the max velocity later in the race.
-I believe it is a mistake, however, to mis-interpret Maurice Greene's commentary in a way that leads away from the realization that intense efforts are needed at the start.
+I believe it is a mistake, however, to mis-interpret Maurice Greene's commentary in a way that leads away from the realization that intense and explosive efforts are needed at the start.
 Like with anything else, with practice, the skill level can improve and result in better control, efficiency, and effectiveness.
+FYI - Two sprinters in the 100-meter dash may have the exact same max velocity and the same ability to maintain that velocity, but if one who is trying to conserve energy accelerates too slowly and reaches max velocity later in the race, he/she will lose to the other sprinter that accelerated more efficiently.

 Critical Cues for the Driving Phase

-For now, I'm going to address the first 10 meters.
-Go to the 36-minute 15 seconds mark of this video to hear Jonas Dodoo add some important details about this early portion of the race, ie; although there is stiffness on the contact, the effort is at the end of the push during these early strides.
+For the first 10 meters.
+Go to the 36-minute 15 seconds mark of this video to hear Jonas Dodoo add some important details about this early portion of the race, ie; "although there is stiffness on the contact, the effort is at the end of the push" during these early strides.
+For some or many, the "effort is at the end of the push" is more felt as the knees lift toward the chest for each stride.

 As for how fast the legs move, it is important to refer back to my "The Start is the First Three Steps" blog for an explanation of having "trunk discipline" and "shin discipline" during the extension into each stride.
-If the glutes/hips are emphasized during without over-using the back for extension, then the extension can more easily be followed immediately by hip flexion.
+If the glutes/hips are emphasized during without over-using the back for extension, then the extension can more easily be followed immediately by hip flexion for the next stride.
 A term that is often used to describe this limb exchange is "switching".

 Impacts the Effectiveness of the Force Application and Rhythm of the Sprint

-A critical aspect is for the sprinter to have managed the efficiency of movement up the track during the "feeling of power" phase.
+As I alluded to earlier, a critical aspect is for the sprinter to have managed the efficiency of movement up the track during the "feeling of power" phase (first ten meters).
 Common mistakes include athletes trying to emphasize power for too long of a period, resulting in the athlete to spending too much time on the ground for each stride in an attempt to apply force, rather than doing so with timing and coordination.
 Ideally the timing a rhythm of the run results in appropriate projection and rising during each phase of the run.
 As speed and performance guru Dan Pfaff noted, "With most great sprinters the foot contacts are relatively silent.
 You don't hear a pounding slapping.
 You hear a dull thud, or spikes grabbing on the surface."
 What you don't want is what Pfaff labels "grinding", which is an over-emphasis of directing forces down into the ground.
-In my mind, doing what is appropriate early on in the race makes it easier to effectively execute during the ensuing phases of the race.
-Again, read my other blogs to get the big picture.

 In Addition